-We are the highest-rated Theatre Studies department in Scotland with many of our staff producing world-leading research in a wide range of areas, including: autobiography, live art, queer performance, ecology and environment, European and British theatre, actor-training, post-colonialism, ruins and ruination, theatre history and historiography, politics and playwriting.
+We are the highest-rated Theatre Studies department in Scotland with many of our staff producing world-leading research in a wide range of areas, including: autobiography, live art, queer performance, ecology and environment, European and British theatre, actor-training, post-colonialism, ruins and ruination, digital practices, theatre history and historiography, politics and playwriting.
 We are committed to fusing theory and practice, and researchers using practice-based or more traditional scholarly methods work together to create a vibrant and innovative research environment.
 Our individual Research Profiles provide full details.

 Our research is extremely outward-facing, and often involves partnerships with organisations beyond the University.
 A major part of our research ethos is to extend the research community to include diverse publics and institutions in Glasgow and Scotland.
-Some of our collaborators include: National Theatre Scotland, Buzzcut Festival, The Citizens Theatre, Playwrights Studio Scotland, The Common Guild, The Centre for Contemporary Art, The Stove Network, Take Me Somewhere Festival, Goethe Institute, Glasgow City Council and Deveron Arts.
+Collaborators include: National Theatre Scotland, Buzzcut Festival, The Citizens Theatre, Playwrights Studio Scotland, The Common Guild, The Centre for Contemporary Art, The Stove Network, Take Me Somewhere Festival, Goethe Institute, Glasgow City Council and Deveron Arts.
 Staff who work as practice-based researchers are leading practitioners in their field and have been commissioned to make work in prestigious festivals , such as Edinburgh and Manchester International Festivals, Glasgow International Festival of Visual Arts, Triennale Milano Teatro, ANTI Contemporary Art, Environmental Arts Festival Scotland, Glasgow 2018 European Championships, Somerset House & Forest Fringe, Being Human, Cyprus and Calcutta International Film Festivals, Kansk International Festival and El Festival Internacional de Cine Austral, and to participate in international residencies, including Scottish Sculpture Workshop, The Museum of Loss and Renewal, Outlandia, Sweeney’s Bothy.
 Our purposeful building at Gilmorehill Halls including James Arnott Theatre along with our studios and dedicated facilities host such collaborations.